 Hello and welcome to my online portfolio!
-I'm a student currently double majoring in Computer Science and Computer Engineering at the University of Wisconsin - Milwaukee.
-I have many hobbies and interests including web development, programming, computer networking / assembly / deployment, working on my car / electric motorcycle / scooter, golfing, cooking and expanding my knowledge on all things computer and tech related.
+I'm a graduate from the University of Wisconsin - Milwaukee with a double major in Computer Engineering and Computer Science and a General Business minor.
+I have many hobbies and interests including electronics, microcontrollers, photography, web development, programming, computer networking / assembly / deployment, working on my car / electric motorcycle / scooter, golfing, cooking and expanding my knowledge on all things computer and tech related.

 Barefoot International & Fly High Mfg.